-Under the guidance of a full-time Gallatin faculty member, Americas Scholars explore an annual theme through seminars, visits from guest speakers, and a travel colloquium held during January Term.
+Under the guidance of a full-time Gallatin faculty member, Americas Scholars explore an annual theme through seminars, visits from guest speakers, and a travel colloquium held during January Term or Spring Break.
 Gallatin juniors and seniors who have a GPA of at least 3.7 are invited to apply during the Spring semester.
 Selection is based on a student's academic record, his/her demonstrated academic and personal interest in global matters relating specifically to the Americas (Central America, South American, the Caribbean, and North America including the US), and his/her demonstrated commitment to civic engagement.
-Past destinations have included New Orleans, where students learned how the city was coping several years after Hurricane Katrina, and Puerto Rico, where they examined cultural and community linkages between Puerto Rico and New York.
+Recent destinations have included Argentina and Uruguay, where students learned about intersecting identities, and Cuba, where they learned about labor and creative expression in people's daily lives.

 Dean's Honor Society

 The Dean’s Honor Society offers academic seminars, cultural activities, and international trips with a full-time Gallatin faculty member throughout the school year.
 Gallatin juniors and seniors who have a GPA of at least 3.7 are invited to apply during the Spring semester.
 Selection is based on a student's academic record, his/her demonstrated interest in global matters, and his/her commitment to civic engagement.
-Each year, the program changes its geographic focus and examines a different theme, and students participate in an annual travel colloquium, held typically during Spring Break.
-Past destinations have included Greece, where students studied the ancient in the modern world; Ireland, where they studied myth and story; and Senegal, where they learned about development, the environment, and social movements in a postcolonial society.
+Each year, the program changes its geographic focus and examines a different theme, and students participate in an annual travel colloquium, held during January Term or Spring Break.
+Recent destinations have included Bulgaria, where students learned about history and memory, and Ecuador, where they learned about environmental debates surrounding the Galápagos Islands.

 Gallatin Global Fellowship in Human Rights